 One way we may use rewards is when we are trying to teach a specific skill.
 A good example is toilet training.

-Having a chart that rewards the skill you are trying to teach in small steps works really well.
+Having a chart that rewards the skill you are trying to teach in small steps can work really well.
 For my youngest we started by giving stickers for just sitting on the potty and now that his skills have progressed he is collecting for weeing in the potty.
 The chart is on the wall (at his eye level) in the bathroom so he can see it.

 Most children respond well to rewards and deals.
 When a child has something they don’t want to do like getting their haircut it is a good idea to reward them after they have done it.
 We always get milkshakes after the boys get their haircut and use visuals to make sure they know that is what will happen from the start.